sushil-sagar05/code-with-bpmce/README.md

 College students often have to search across multiple websites, social media platforms, college groups, and communities to find useful resources, coding contests, events, hackathons, internships, blogs, and learning materials.

-TechHub aims to solve this problem by providing a **single, organized, community-driven platform** where students can discover, learn, participate, and contribute.
+Devbuddies aims to solve this problem by providing a **single, organized, community-driven platform** where students can discover, learn, participate, and contribute.

 ### 🎯 Our Vision

 > **Make technology opportunities accessible to every college student from a single platform.**

-Whether you're writing your first line of code, preparing for placements, participating in hackathons, exploring open source, or organizing a technical event, TechHub is designed to help you find what you need.
+Whether you're writing your first line of code, preparing for placements, participating in hackathons, exploring open source, or organizing a technical event, Devbuddies is designed to help you find what you need.

 ---